Freescale/gstreamer-imx/docs/faq.md

 ------------------------------------------------------------------
 This is typically caused by an overclocked VPU or a problem in the imx-vpu library.

-The VPU is clocked at 327 MHz by default.
+The VPU is clocked at 266 MHz by default (according to the VPU documentation).
 Some configurations clock the VPU at 352 MHz, and can exhibit VPU timeout problems (most often occurring when using the `imxvpuenc_h264` h.264 encoder element).

 imx-vpu versions prior to 5.4.31 also have been observed to cause VPU timeouts.
 These seem to be related to the 5.4.31 fix described as: "Fix VPU blocked in BWB module".